Header image for the Counter/Narrative exhibition.

 Represent logo has the name of the partnership - Represent! - in white on a blue background.

 This exhibition is part of the Represent!
 Critical Engagements with Race and Ethnicity in the Arts partnership that brings together exhibitions, performances, films, lectures, and other arts and culture events connected by themes of race, ethnicity, and representation, taking place across Washington University during the 2021-2022 academic year.
-Partners include the Center for the Study of Race, Ethnicity & Equity; the Mildred Lane Kemper Art Museum; and Washington University Libraries.
+Partners include the Center for the Study of Race, Ethnicity & Equity; the Mildred Lane Kemper Art Museum; and WashU Libraries.

 Credits for Header Images